Running a Charitable Company

 - Send the annual accounts and report to each member before the accounts are filed at Companies House

-- Complete the annual monitoring return to the Charity Commission.
+- Complete the annual monitoring return and file accounts with the Charity Commission within 10 months of financial year end.

 3. General Meetings